Bonjour, are you looking for the perfect name for your cat in French?

 - Blanche /Blawnsh/ White (feminine)

-- Babybel: French brand of cheese that sells mini rounds of cheese wrapped in a red wax.
+- Babybel: French brand of cheese that sells mini rounds of cheese wrapped in red wax.

 - Blanco: /Blawn-Koe/: French name for liquid whiteout.